 What Is Probate?

 Probate refers to the legal actions taken upon death for estates valued in excess of certain minimum amounts.
-In Arizona, that amount is $75,000 in real estate or $50,000 in all other assets.
-In New Mexico, any real estate will trigger a probate, as will other assets over $30,000.In the probate process, the court must determine if a legal will was in place for the disbursement of assets, who is entitled to assets if a valid will does not exist, and which assets are available to creditors.
-If the deceased did not have a valid will, the court will determine who will get the assets under the law of intestacy.There are five basic steps to settling an estate in Arizona and New Mexico:
+In Arizona, that amount is $75,000 in real estate or $50,000 in all other assets. any real estate will trigger a probate, as will other assets over $30,000.In the probate process, the court must determine if a legal will was in place for the disbursement of assets, who is entitled to assets if a valid will does not exist, and which assets are available to creditors.
+If the deceased did not have a valid will, the court will determine who will get the assets under the law of intestacy.There are five basic steps to settling an estate in Arizona:

 - Filing the probate petition and gathering records: A formal written petition and a filing fee are required to begin the probate process.
 The court will appoint someone to serve as executor of the will or personal representative of the estate.